Iaguilaror/oriGen-wgs001-scripts/vcf2kinship/README.md

 ````
 .
-├── dev_notes/      # includes development notes like the png for the workflow
 ├── main.nf         # the Nextflow main script
 ├── modules/        # sub-dirs for development of the Nextflow modules
 ├── README.md       # This readme